 The operating systems at the time of the Mitnick Attack were vulnerable to SYN flooding attacks, which could mute the target machine or even shut it down.
 However, SYN flooding can no longer cause such a damage for modern operating systems.
-To simulate this affect, we will disconnect the trusted server from the network, so it is completely "muted".
-Click on the network icon on the upper right corner of the desktop, and choose Disconnect.
+We will simulate this effect.

+We can manually stop the trusted server container, but that is not enough.
 When X-Terminal receives a SYN packet from the trusted server, it will respond with a SYN+ACK packet.
 Before sending out this packet, it needs to know the MAC address of the trusted server.
 The ARP cache will be checked first.
 If there is no entry for the trusted server, X-Terminal will send out an ARP request packet to ask for the MAC address.
 Since the trusted server has been muted, no one is going to answer the ARP request, hence X-Terminal cannot send out the response.
 As a result, the TCP connection will not be established.